brycewray/hugo-site/content/posts/2019/11/mixed-nuts-2019-11.md

 [Never, ever let an employer put MDM on a personal device about which you care](https://blog.cdemi.io/never-accept-an-mdm-policy-on-your-personal-phone/).
 Bad Things Ensue.
 Pro tip: next time you buy a new phone, keep the *old* one if it still works WiFi-wise and let *that* be your work mobile device.[^WorkDevice] Just be sure it isn't linked to any personal account with your photos, messages, and so forth.

-[^WorkDevice]: The *best* solution is if you can convince work to *provide* a device; but this advice is for folks such as I who need the connectivity but, in their employers’ eyes, don't merit having it that way.
+[^WorkDevice]: The *best* solution is if you can convince work to *provide* a device; but this advice is for folks such as I who need the connectivity but, in their employers' eyes, don't merit having it that way.

 <hr />
 <br />